pennchildlanglab/IRB-approved-docs/consent-acqvar-prolific.md

 **Benefits**: Participating in this study will not benefit you directly.
 You may enjoy contributing to the study of language and cognitive science.

-Ending your participation: You can choose whether or not to participate in this study.
+**Ending your participation**: You can choose whether or not to participate in this study.
 If you decide to participate now but change your mind later, you may withdraw from the study at any time without any negative consequences.
 You can stop participating at any time by closing your browser window.

 **Your rights**: Participation in this study is entirely voluntary.
 You may decline to participate or withdraw from the study at any time without any negative consequences.